Indiana Sales Tax

 • Out of State – Because everyone in the state has the same 7.00% sales tax rate, the method of taxation doesn’t matter as much as tracking those sales and collecting sales tax.
 For this reason, you must be registered and able to track your eligible Indiana sales and then remit payment accordingly.

 • Shipping and Handling – Sales tax rules on shipping vary depending on the method used.
-For instance, shipping via the USPS is not taxable, but via UPS or FedEx, it is.
-Also, if you don’t separate the charges on your invoices, then you must charge sales tax on the full total.
+For instance, shipping via the US Postal Service is not taxable, but if you ship via UPS or FedEx, it is.
+Also, if you don’t state the delivery charges separately on your invoices, then you must charge sales tax on the full total including shipping.
+For more details, see this bulletin.

 How often you are required to file your sales tax returns will depend on the volume of remittance you have each period.
 When you first receive your permit, the state will assign a filing frequency to you based on your estimated annual taxable sales.
 The following frequencies will apply depending on the totals you provide to the state on your application: